V-Q-M/PingoCloud/README.md

 # PingoCloud

 This is my own Cloudstorage/ file-sharing system designed for small home servers.
-It is optimized for Vimium like browsers with direct download buttons.
+It is optimized for Vimium in browsers by utilizing direct download instead of buttons.

+When looking for a fileserver on my homeserver i only found solutions which are bloated with features i don't need.
+At the same time file-sharing services like nfs or samba are incredibly cumbersome slow.
+That is why I decided to make my own file-sharing system which only supports necessary features and intuitive navigation.
+Finding and managing your local shares has never been easier!

+# How to use

+Every file has a card with a file preview.
+Below it is a "button" which when clicked (or hint followed with vimium) automatically downloads the file.\\

 # Supported features are:

-- Image downloads
-- Video downloads
-- Audio downloads
+- File downloads
-- file downloads
+- File uploads

 # Upcoming features are:

-- Image uploads
-- File uploads
+- File removal
+- Folder creation

 # Installation